CSLewin/APBW/mess/Combat Procedure.md

 # Combat

-**NPC Stats: Name - Defense #, Attack Skill #/Danger #d, Hits #, Special**
+**NPC Stats: Name - Defense # (description), Attack Skill #/Danger #d, Hits #, Special**

 **Example:** *Master Assassin - Move 1, Attack Skill 2/Danger 2d, Defense 3, Hits 3, Special: Wearying Poison (hit targets lose 2 momentum)*

 - Move: How many distance categories the NPC can move relative to the closest PC on its turn.
 - Attack Skill: The number subtracted from each one of a Struck PC's armor die rolls.
 - Danger: The number of times a PC must roll their armor die each time they are struck by this NPC.
-- Defense: The number added to the momentum cost for a PC to Strike or Reposition against this NPC.
+- Defense: The number added to the momentum cost for a PC to Strike or Reposition against this NPC, and a qualitative description of the source of this protection (armor, carapace, mobility, etc.)
 - Hits: The number of successful Strikes this NPC can endure before it is killed or disabled.
 - Special: Unusual abilities the NPC has.
 Defined below the NPC stat line if necessary.